Data sanitization: Association rule mining

 Certain new methods of data sanitization that rely on machine deep learning.
 There are various weaknesses in the current use of data sanitization.
 Many methods are not intricate or detailed enough to protect against more specific data attacks.
 This effort to maintain privacy while dating important data is referred to as privacy-preserving data mining.
 Machine learning develops methods that are more adapted to different types of attacks and can learn to face a broader range of situations.
 Deep learning is able to simplify the data sanitization methods and run these protective measures in a more efficient and less time-consuming way.

 There have also been hybrid models that utilize both rule based and machine deep learning methods to achieve a balance between the two techniques.

 Blockchain-based secure information sharing

 Browser backed cloud storage systems are heavily reliant on data sanitization and are becoming an increasingly popular route of data storage.
 Furthermore, the ease of usage is important for enterprises and workplaces that use cloud storage for communication and collaboration.

 Blockchain is used to record and transfer information in a secure way and data sanitization techniques are required to ensure that this data is transferred more securely and accurately.
 It's especially applicable for those working in supply chain management and may be useful for those looking to optimize the supply chain process.
 For example, the Whale Optimization Algorithm (WOA), uses a method of secure key generation to ensure that information is shared securely through the blockchain technique.
 The need to improve blockchain methods is becoming increasingly relevant as the global level of development increases and becomes more electronically dependent.

-Industry specific applications

-Healthcare

-The healthcare industry is an important sector that relies heavily on data mining and use of datasets to store confidential information about patients.
-The use of electronic storage has also been increasing in recent years, which requires more comprehensive research and understanding of the risks that it may pose.
-Currently, data mining and storage techniques are only able to store limited amounts of information.
-This reduces the efficacy of data storage and increases the costs of storing data.
-New advanced methods of storing and mining data that involve cloud based systems are becoming increasingly popular as they are able to both mine and store larger amounts of information.